kdbartholomew/MetropolisHastingsForCryptography/README.md

 Input Requirements:
+  - Input messages must be generated to ensure a one-to-one (1:1) mapping between characters.
+Each character, including spaces, must map to only one unique character and cannot have multiple mappings.
-  - Inpute messages need to be generated so that we have 1:1 mapping.
-For example, let a -> c, c -> b, b -> m such that no letter (including space) maps to more than one letter.
+  - For example, let a -> c, c -> b, b -> m such that no letter (including space) maps to more than one letter.

 Fine Tuning: